kurron/jvm-development-environment/README.md

 1. `sudo rm /var/ansible-install`
 1. `exit`
 1. `vagrant provision` should resume the provisioning of the box

+## My Git settings are all wrong!
+You need to specify a custom Git configuration file.
+The best way to do that is to create and apply your own customizations.
+See the *Applying Your Own Customizations* section above on how to do that.
+You can use [kurron/ansible-pull-desktop-tweaks.git](https://github.com/kurron/ansible-pull-desktop-tweaks) as inspiration. **Do not blindly copy the customizations as they are specific to a particular person.**

 # License and Credits
 This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).